babashka/babashka/README.md

 ## Thanks

 - [adgoji](https://www.adgoji.com/) for financial support
+- [CircleCI](https://circleci.com/) for providing free access to their 8GB memory tier
 - [Nikita Prokopov](https://github.com/tonsky) for the logo
 - [contributors](https://github.com/borkdude/babashka/graphs/contributors) and
   other users posting issues with bug reports and ideas